Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 Q: I have an e-filing account but I forgot my password.
 What do I do?

-E-mail us at CFC_CMECFHelpDesk@cfc.uscourts.gov or call us at 866-784-6273 (toll free) or 202-357-6402 (local) (between 8:30 a.m. and 4:30 p.m. eastern time) and we will e-mail you a new password right away.
-We will only send passwords to the primary address on the account and we will never give passwords over the phone.
+E-mail us at CFC_CMECFHelpDesk@cfc.uscourts.gov or call us at 866-784-6273 (toll free) or 202-357-6402 (local) (between 8:30 a.m. and 4:30 p.m. eastern time) and we will e-mail you a new password.
+We will only send passwords to the primary address on your account and we will never give passwords over the phone.
 Once you receive your new password, you must link your e-filing account to your PACER account.
 For more information on linking your e-filing account to your PACER account, please click here.

 Q: I cannot login.
 What's wrong?